JonDouglas/jondouglas.github.io/_posts/2017-01-26-xamarin-android-ui-performance.md

 # Android UI Performance

+**NOTE: This blog was featured on blog.xamarin.com in which you can view a condensed version here: [https://blog.xamarin.com/tips-for-creating-a-smooth-and-fluid-android-ui/](https://blog.xamarin.com/tips-for-creating-a-smooth-and-fluid-android-ui/)**

 As developers, we want our users to have buttery smooth experiences when using our application.
 When it comes to UI performance, a buttery smooth experience can be defined as a consistent **60 frames per second(fps)**.
 That means that we have to render a frame every **16 ms** to achieve this experience.

 **Note:**